-The principal investigator Tuukka Kaidesoja is a researcher and a member of the Centre for Philosophy of Social Science (TINT) at the University of Helsinki.
-Kaidesoja holds a Title of Docent in sociology at the University of Turku.
+Dr. Tuukka Kaidesoja is a University Lecturer in sociology at the University of Eastern Finland and a member of the Centre for Philosophy of Social Science (TINT) at the University of Helsinki.
+Kaidesoja also holds a Title of Docent in sociology at the University of Turku and is a member of the Editorial Boards of Innovation in the Social Sciences and Frontiers in Sociology.
 He has previously worked as a University Researcher at the Helsinki Collegium for Advanced Studies and as a University Researcher and a Postdoctoral Researcher at the Academy of Finland Centre of Excellence in the Philosophy of the Social Sciences in Helsinki.
-In 2015-2016, Kaidesoja also worked as a University Lecturer in sociology at the University of Turku (a fixed-term contract for two years).
-Kaidesoja is the author of Naturalizing Critical Realist Social Ontology (Routlegde) and a co-editor of two volumes in Finnish, Ihmismielen sosiaalisuus (Sociality of Human Mind) and Syistä selityksiin: Kausaalisuus ja selittäminen yhteiskuntatieteissä (From Causes to Explanations: Causation and Explanation in the Social Sciences), both published by Gaudeamus (University of Helsinki Press).
-His work has been published in many international journals, including The British Journal of Sociology, Philosophy of the Social Sciences, Journal for the Theory of Social Behavior, Higher Education Policy, and Social Science Information.
+In 2015-2016, Kaidesoja worked as a University Lecturer in sociology at the University of Turku (a fixed-term contract for two years).
+Kaidesoja is the author of Naturalizing Critical Realist Social Ontology (Routledge) and a co-editor of two volumes in Finnish, Ihmismielen sosiaalisuus (Sociality of Human Mind) and Syistä selityksiin: Kausaalisuus ja selittäminen yhteiskuntatieteissä (From Causes to Explanations: Causation and Explanation in the Social Sciences), both published by Gaudeamus (University of Helsinki Press).
+His work has been published in many international journals, including The British Journal of Sociology, Philosophy of the Social Sciences, Journal for the Theory of Social Behaviour, Higher Education Policy, Social Science Information, and Synthese.
 Kaidesoja’s research interests range from sociological theory and science policy to methodological and philosophical issues concerning the social sciences and the relations between the social and cognitive sciences.

 Ronny Puustinen is a doctoral researcher in cognitive science at the Department of Information Technology at the University of Jyväskylä.
 Puustinen is currently working on the themes of behavioral computational social sciences, agent-based modelling (ABM) and cognition in multi-agent interaction.
 Puustinen has a background in philosophy and social sciences and has investigated ethically aligned design practices in AI development, human-technology interaction and moral cognition.
 Puustinen is also a teacher in social studies and philosophy.